Home remedies that really work for arthritis

 Home remedy that really works for headaches

-Tanya Brighidina/ShutterstockUnless there are signs that your headache pain is something more serious, caffeine will alleviate a headache, says Claire Martin, a nutritionist based in Oakland, California.
+Tanya Brighidina/ShutterstockIn most cases, caffeine will alleviate a headache, says Claire Martin, a nutritionist based in Oakland, California.
 "Try some coffee, tea, soda, or a dark chocolate bar," she says.
 "Your blood vessels have expanded during a headache and the caffeine will help shrink them."
-(These chocolates have extra health benefits.)

 Home remedy that really works for hemorrhoids

 Africa Studio/ShutterstockExperts at the Cleveland Clinic recommend Sitz baths—a shallow bowl that fits over your toilet—for hemorrhoid relief.
 Sitting in warm water for 15 minutes, several times a day—especially after a bowel movement—can soothe the irritated area.